ragavvenkatesan/yann/docs/source/trailer.rst

   the trainset on each layer after select number of epochs of training.
 Also view filters after select number of epochs.
 I find this very effective for my understanding.

-+ My personal research papers on CNNs were all written using this toolbox and all the codes are in modelzoo.

 + **Techniques from recent publications:** This is where things change a lot and for someone who is getting into deep learning fresh without much theoretical machine learning, I am hoping it would be really helpful.
-With only a few flags and parameters in the boilerplate of the code, you could switch entire optimization methods, including gradient descent, adaGrad, rmsProp add momentums like Polyak Momentum, Nesterov’s accelerated gradients etc. One switch converts the whole networks into a max-margin formulation from a softmax formulation.
-I intended this for people in my lab, who wouldn’t now have to spend days reading the theory behind these methods , but just try them first and if they work, then think of reading them.
-Most new methods that are recently published and that interest me are added including but not limited to:
+With only a few flags and parameters, you could switch entire optimization methods, including gradient descent, adaGrad, rmsProp add momentums like Polyak Momentum, Nesterov’s accelerated gradients etc. One switch converts the whole networks into a max-margin formulation from a softmax formulation.
+All of these options are plug and play or more like add and cook.

+  I intended this for the scientists in my lab, and students in my class who wouldn’t now have to spend days reading the theory behind these methods, but just try them first and if they work, then think of reading them.
+Most new methods that are recently published and are added including but not limited to:

    - Dropouts[1]
    - adaGrad[2]